 Your odds of winning first division (1 in 383,838) with a $7 ticket are the same as picking just one correct star in the night sky, sometime over the next 84 nights.
 Similarly, your odds of winning Lotto Powerball with a $15 Power Dip ticket (1 in 3,838,380) are the same as choosing the right star from all the visible stars out of the next 843 nights!

-So, how does Lotto work?
+So, how does the Lotto draw work?

 In New Zealand, six balls are drawn from a machine containing 40 balls, numbered 1 to 40.
-The big prize, called a 'First Division’ win, happens when a player draws all six numbers correctly on one line.
+The big prize, called a 'First Division’ win, happens when a player has all six numbers correctly on one line.
 Importantly, the order of numbers on the line doesn’t matter.
 5 The Powerball is a number between 1 and 10, drawn from a separate machine.

 From every $1 of combined Lotto NZ sales, 55 cents is paid out in prizes 6.